Hams Must Hold It As Dayton Says No To Restrooms

 By K5PO, on the scene

-DAYTON, Ohio — Dayton Hamvention Site Director Mikey Stapp sent an email to all registered Dayton attendees yesterday notifying them of a new “No Restroom” policy at this year’s Hamvention.
+DAYTON, Ohio — Dayton Hamvention Site Director Mikey Stapp sent an email to all registered Dayton attendees yesterday notifying them of a new “No Restroom” policy at the 2013 Hamvention.

 “Everyone regrets the sewage ‘incident’ of 2011,” said Stapp.
 “We couldn’t believe it when we smelled it!
 Phew, buddy!” said Stapp.
 He said a discussion at the recent Dayton Hamvention Onsite Services Subcommittee concluded with only one viable option.
 “We’re just not going to have any toilets onsite.”